ComScore

 7. Scallion Pancakes

-No maple syrup here: These savory pancakes are more like a supremely chewy flatbread with bits of scallion and sesame oil mixed throughout the dough.
+No maple syrup here: These savory pancakes are more like supremely chewy flatbread with bits of scallion and sesame oil mixed into the dough.
 They’re served as street food, in restaurants and in supermarkets both fresh and frozen.
 Since they’re pan-fried, they have the ideal balance of crispy edges and soft insides.

 8. Kung Pao Chicken